 Spicebush plants are very low maintenance and are easy to grow and care for, provided you plant them in USDA zones 4 to 9, where they are best suited to grow.
 These plants are fast-growing, but probably best left to naturalize and don’t have any special pruning needs.

-Being a plant that prefers rich soil, the spicebush may benefit from some fertilizer if you grow them in nutrient-deficient soil.
+Being a plant that prefers well drained soil, the spicebush may benefit from some fertilizer if you grow them in nutrient-deficient soil.

-These plants are generally disease resistant, but unfortunately can be affected by the laurel wilt disease which was introduced from Asia in the early 2000s.
+These native shrubs are generally disease resistant, but unfortunately can be affected by the laurel wilt disease which was introduced from Asia in the early 2000s.
 (3) Unfortunately, there is no effective treatment for this disease at this stage, and affected plants should be destroyed.

-One of the joys of growing the spicebush is enjoying the beautiful swallowtail butterflies that visit them.
+Growing spicebush is a great way to attract spicebush swallowtail butterflies to your garden.
 Although these plants do cause minor damage to the foliage of the plants, they are not considered a major pest.

 Uses